IHE/ITI.PCF/input/pagecontent/volume-1.md

 #### 1:53.4.2.5 Basic Consent Content

-The **Basic Consent** content provides for recording that a Consent has been given and this option is the basis of all explicit consent options.
+The **Basic Consent** content provides for recording that a Consent has been given and this content is the basis of all explicit consent options.
 The goal of a basic consent content is to express how a Consent is recorded, Updated, Removed, and Expired.
 The basic consent content also shows how one finds relevant Consent instances, and determines if they are still valid.

 **Pre-conditions**:

 - The controlling Organization has identified various roles and the kinds of purpose of use those roles are authorized to participate in.

-- The Controlling Organization defines the default policy to be used when no consent is found, possibly choosing from the **Implicit Options** policies.
+- The Controlling Organization defines the default policy to be used when no consent is found, possibly choosing from the **Implicit Consent** Options policies.

-- The Controlling Organization defines the policy to be used with the explicit basic consent, the policy that will be enforced when the patient has agreed to a consent.
+- The Controlling Organization defines the policy to be used with the **Explicit Basic** option, the policy that will be enforced when the patient has agreed to a consent.

 **Main Flow**: